-Pyramid of Letters (Revisited) (20 points)

-Save in folder named: Pyramid

-The Pyramid is a structure found in many cultures.
+Pyramid of Letters (Take Three) (20 points) Save in folder named: Pyramid The Pyramid is a structure found in many cultures.
 This shape is often associated with supernatural power.
-You are asked to write a program that accepts a single character from "A" through "Z" and produces an output in the shape of a pyramid composed of the letters up to and including the letter that was input.
-The top letter in the pyramid should be the letter that was input.
-Each level below should add one more letter to the beginning and ending of the row, aligning matching letters vertically.
-The last row should begin and end with "A".
+You are asked to write a program that accepts a single character from "A" through "K" and produces an output in composed of the letters up letter that was input.
+The pyramid should be an "A". add two more letters to the shift the row one position the shape of a pyramid to and including the top letter in the Each level below should ending of the row and to the left so that the center column consists of the letters "A" through the letter that the user input.
+The number of letters in the last row should be one less than twice the number of rows.
 EXAMPLE:

-Please enter the letter of choice: E

-Your pyramid is as follows:
+Please enter the letter of choice: E Your pyramid is as follows: